sastsy/Memory-squares/README.md

 # Memory Squares

-An arcade game for developing memory and learning your own patterns of memorization.
+An arcade game for developing memory and learning your own patterns of memorization. <br>
-Developed using only pygame.
+Developed using only pygame.<br>
 The user can choose between 2 levels: easy and hard.
 Each iteration of the game they have to memorize a certain pattern of pressed squares and repeat it.
 Have fun playing!

 ## Illustrsation of game mechanics: